wolfgangj/okami/README.md

 - `nasm` as assembler (`pkg_add nasm` on OpenBSD, similar for GNU/Linux)
 - a linker (GNU ld / ld.bfd, part of OpenBSD base)
-- the current compiler is written in Ruby, this will be replaced eventually
+- the current compiler prototype is written in Ruby, while the upcoming compiler prototype is written in Java; eventually the compiler will be self-hosting

 ## Getting started